-Remove plastic/paper wrappings on the 3 filters and housings, put filters into the 3 housings, and assemble the housings onto the main system as follows:
+Remove plastic/paper wrappings on the 3 filters, put them into the 3 housings, and assemble the housings onto the main system as follow:

-Fig. 1 Stand the 3 housings upright.
+1. See Fig. 1 Stand the 3 housings upright.
 Make sure each housing has a rubber O-ring in its groove.

-Put the Essence sediment filter (FI-ES-SED10) into the "1st stage" housing on the right.

-Put the Essence carbon filters (FI-ES-CAB10) into the "2nd and 3rd stage" housing in the middle and left.
+Put the APEC Sediment filter (1-SED10) into the "1st stage" housing on the right.
+Put the APEC Carbon filter (23-CAB10) into the "2nd stage" housing in the middle.
+Put the APEC Carbon filter (23-CAB10) into the "3rd stage" housing on the left.

-- Fig. 2 Starting from the 3rd stage housing on the left, hand twist the housing onto the main system turning counterclockwise, one by one, for all 3 housings. - Fig. 3 Use the wrench provided to completely tighten the housing starting from 1st-stage.
-Repeat this step for the 2nd stage housing in the middle, and for the 3rd stage housing on the left.
+- 2. See Fig. 2 Starting from the 3rd stage housing on the left, hand twist the housing onto the main system turning counterclockwise, one by one, for all 3 housings. - 3.
+See Fig. 3 Use the wrench provided to completely tighten the housing starting from 1st-stage.
+Repeat this step for the 2nd stage housing in the middle, and for the 3rd stage housing on left.